 - Check to see if treatment for an irregular heartbeat is working.

 How To Prepare

-Take a shower or bath before the discs are put on.
-You will not be able to get the discs wet during the test.
+If you are going to have electrode pads or a patch, take a shower or bath before the electrode pads are put on.
+You may not be able to get the pads wet during the test.
+Your doctor will give you instructions on how to wear the electrodes.
 Wear a loose blouse or shirt.
-Do not wear jewelry or clothes with metal buttons or buckles, because these can interfere with the recording.
+Do not wear jewelry or clothes with metal buttons or buckles.
+They can affect the recording.
 Women should not wear an underwire bra for the same reason.

 How It Is Done

 Your doctor will choose the type of heart monitor that is most likely to help diagnose your heart problem.
 You may have a monitor that records your heart activity all of the time or only some of the time.

 - A continuous monitor records your heart activity all of the time.
 Examples are a Holter monitor and a wireless patch monitor.

 - An event monitor records your heart activity only when you have symptoms or a change in your heart rhythm.
 It may monitor you all of the time and record only when it detects a problem.
 Or it may only work when you start the monitor at the times you have symptoms.